 Liquidity risk includes the risk that the Company cannot meet its financial obligations as they come due.
 The Company has in place a planning and budgeting process to help determine the funds required to support the Company's normal operating requirements and its exploration and development plans.
-The annual budget is approved by the Board of Directors.
-As at December 31, 2012, the Company had \$5.3 million of cash and short-term investments which included \$4.6 million in Mingzhong to be used for the final payment for the acquisition of the Changkeng exploration permit.
-The remaining cash balance available to fund exploration and general corporate requirements was \$0.7 million and held primary in the Company's Chinese subsidiaries.
-The Company may face delays repatriating funds held in China if, at any time, the Company needs additional resources to enable it to undertake projects elsewhere in the world.
-There are certain restrictions on the repatriation of funds held in China.
-Under Chinese law, repatriation of the funds the Company currently holds in China, which were contributed by way of capital injection, would require approval of the relevant government authorities or designated banks in China or both.
-The Company plans on meeting any additional short-term cash requirements through funds advanced from Minco Silver.
-In addition, the Company may raise funds through the sale of its equity investment in Minco Silver when necessary.
-The market for these instruments is liquid and the Company does not foresee a loss of capital due to liquidity risk.
+As at December 31, 2013, the Company has \$1.8 million cash to fund exploration and general corporate requirement.
+These funds are held primarily in the Company's Chinese subsidiaries; therefore, the Company may face delays repatriating funds held in China if at any time the Company needs additional resources to enable it to undertake projects elsewhere in the world.
+The Company plans on meeting short-term cash requirements, and funding the repayment of Minco Silver through the sale of a part of its equity investment in Minco Silver if necessary.

-17. Capital management
+18. Capital management